ha-khan/File-Storage-Service/README.md

 # Distributed File Storage Service
-This project is composed of a client program, a block server, and a metadata server.
+This project is composed of a client program, a blockfile server, and a metadata server.
 All three components are located in the src folder.
 This project is essentially a Dropbox clone which currently works on a single host environment with IPC using the thrift RPC framework.
 The following link serves as an inspiration for how the upload/download client works as well as the structure of both the blockfile server and metadata server.

 https://blogs.dropbox.com/tech/2014/07/streaming-file-synchronization/